rancher/docs/content/rancher/v2.x/en/installation/ha/helm-init/_index.md

 ### Install Tiller on the Cluster

+> **Important:** Due to an issue with Helm v2.12.0 and cert-manager, please use Helm v2.12.1 or higher.

 Helm installs the `tiller` service on your cluster to manage charts.
 Since RKE enables RBAC by default we will need to use `kubectl` to create a `serviceaccount` and `clusterrolebinding` so `tiller` has permission to deploy to the cluster.

 * Create the `ServiceAccount` in the `kube-system` namespace.